Learn To Use scale_color_brewer To Change Colors In ggplot2

 names(military_long) <- c('country', 'year', 'expense')

-We will be using palette Set1 in our line plot.
+Finally, we can plot the trend of military expenses over time using ggplot.
+The palette Set1 will be used in this example.
 To set it, add the layer scale_color_brewer(palette = 'Set1').
 Note that we also set the x-axis to have labels every 4 years with scale_x_discrete(breaks = seq(1960, 1990, by=4)).
 Color and group aesthetics were mapped to countries so that each country has a different color.

 content_copy Copy